 It is essential that the toilet fixture you purchase or specify is equal to or better in flush performance than the sample that was originally tested by one of our laboratories and included in our list of toilets.
 That is, the one you find on the shelf at your local retailer or plumbing supply house should be identical to (or even better than!) the tested model.
 As such, we have created a Field Audit process to verify performance of randomly selected fixtures.

-MaP’s Field Audit objective is to measure and compare the MaP flushing performance and flush volume of sample toilet fixture models purchased at retail outlets (i.e., randomly selected samples) vs. samples of similar models provided for testing by product manufacturers (i.e., potentially ‘cherry picked’ samples) and to determine if what is being sold in the marketplace is any different from the test samples originally provided by manufacturers.
+MaP’s Field Audit objective is to measure and compare the MaP flushing performance and flush volume of sample toilet fixture models purchased at retail outlets (i.e., randomly selected samples) vs. samples of similar models provided for testing by product manufacturers (i.e., potentially ‘cherry picked’ samples, possibly in violation of the MaP Terms and Conditions) and to determine if what is being sold in the marketplace is any different from the test samples originally provided by manufacturers.

 Why do we test?

 To ensure that our lists and website are providing you with credible data, MaP field-tests a previously tested product if:

 Samples of fixtures to be audited (i.e., re-tested) will typically be obtained from retail outlets such as big box stores, conventional hardware and fixture retailers, plumbing supply houses, showrooms, etc., and NOT from the original product manufacturer.